Jython¶

 JDBCConnectionWrapper.JDBCConnectionWrapper

-table does not need to be changed in any way to run on Jython, as the
+object does not need to be changed to run on Jython, as the